 Watch College Hockey Online: See the Future of the NHL in Action

-This may be an NHL article, but I’ve had a lot of NHL fans contact me asking about college hockey streaming options.
+This may be an NHL streaming guide, but I’ve had a lot of pro hockey fans contact me asking about college hockey streaming options.
 So in case you’re looking to watch college hockey online, here are a couple of services worth looking into:

 - CBS College Sports Live–CBS College Sports Live is a college sports-only streaming service that has agreements with many popular and lesser-known schools and grants access to 18,000+ live college events (via video and/or audio streaming feeds).
 It also has tens of thousands of on-demand clips.
 At only $9.95 per month (or $99.95 for the annual subscription), CBS is a great option for watching college hockey online, as well as keeping up with other college sports.
 Click here to learn more about CBS College Sports Live.